Degree Requirements and Academic Policies

 The seven electives required to complete the liberal arts core may be taken in any liberal arts area offered by the University.
 Please note: You may only apply up to two ECON courses towards your seven liberal arts electives.
 STIA courses do not count as liberal arts electives.

 Free electives may be completed in either liberal arts fields or in business studies.
 Only free electives may be taken pass/fail.

-The Business Core comprises of courses in all the fuctional areas of business including Accounting, Finance, Management, Marketing, Operation and Information Technology, and Strategy.
+The Business Core is comprised of courses in all the functional areas of business including Accounting, Finance, Management, Marketing, Operation and Information Technology, and Strategy.
 For descriptions of these courses, please see the Schedule of Classes.

 3. Guide to Course Scheduling